parulraut0110/DarkModeExtension/README.md

 - `activeTab`: Required to access the active tab for applying filters.
 - `scripting`: Needed to inject scripts into web pages for applying dark mode/light mode.

-## License
+## LICENSE
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT] License - see the LICENSE.md file for details